Skip to main content

 Pixabay

-A foam roller is a self-myofascial release (SMR) tool used to release tension in and increase the mobility of your muscles, fascia, and other connective tissue surrounding a joint.
-Although there are various shapes and sizes available these days, most foam rollers are cylindrical in shape, with a length of one to four feet and a diameter of five to ten inches.
+A foam roller is a self-myofascial release (SMR) tool that is used to release tension in and increase the mobility of your muscles, fascia, and other connective tissue surrounding your joints.
+Although there are various shapes and sizes of foam rollers available these days, most are cylindrical, with a length of one to four feet and a diameter of five to ten inches.

 Man using foam roller.